mrankine/duotrigordle-tools/README.md

 # duotrigordle tools

-This repo contains four Go programs which may be useful for players of [Duotrigordle](https://duotrigordle.com) and similar word games.
+This repo contains five Go programs which may be useful for players of [Duotrigordle](https://duotrigordle.com) and similar word games.

 - `maximise-solvable` suggests a first guess which maximises the expected number of _solvable_ boards.
 A board is _solvable_ if there is only one remaining possible solution.
 The first guess may or may not also be a valid solution.
+- `maximise-solvable-pair` is as above, but suggests a _pair_ of starting guesses.
 - `report-solvable` reports _solvable_ boards for a given sequence of one or more guesses.
 - `possible-words` reports the remaining possible solutions and guesses after a sequence of guesses and responses.
 - `guess` reports the game's response to a guess, given the solution.

-Example usage:
+Example usage (results based on `2024-01-14` word list):

-- based on the latest word list, `./maximise-solvable` reports `PITON` is the guess which produces the most solvable boards (43).
+- `./maximise-solvable` reports `PITON` is the guess which maximises solvable boards (43).
 - `./report-solvable PITON` prints the 43 solvable boards.
 For example, if the game responds to `PITON` with Green Yellow Black Green Black, the solution must be `PRIOR`.
-- `./possible-words -s PITON BGBGB` reports that there are four possible solutions if the response to `PITON` is Black Green Black Green Black.
+- `./possible-words -w PITON BGBGB` reports that there are four possible solutions if the response to `PITON` is Black Green Black Green Black.
 They are `RIGOR`, `VIGOR`, `VISOR`, and `WIDOW`.
+- `./guess PITON PRIOR` reports Green Yellow Black Green Black.
+- `./maximise-solvable-pair` reports the pair `CANOE` `SPRIT` maximises solvable boards (667, >25% of the total).
+The algorithm is not at all optimised.
+It took ~35 minutes on a Ryzen 3 laptop.

-_Number of solvable boards_ is only one metric of guess quality.
+**Important caveat**: _number of solvable boards_ is only one metric of guess quality.
 More sophisticated approaches are possible.
 See, for example, [There's A New Best Starter For Perfect Duotrigordle](https://www.youtube.com/watch?v=Hk5BNh1DtTU) (24 May 2022, uses old word lists).

 ## Build and run